openmobilityfoundation/mobility-data-specification/provider/README.md

 The status of the inventory of vehicles available for customer use.

 This API allows a user to query the historical availability for a system within a time range.
-The API should allow queries at least by time period and geographical area.

 Endpoint: `/status_changes`
 Method: `GET`